Shelf Lives of Food

 Onions (halved)NEVER1-2 weeks2 daysSealed plastic bag

-ParsleyNEVER1 week2 daysStems in water, lightly cover top in plastic bag
+ParsleyNEVER1 week2 daysStems in water, lightly cover top in a plastic bag

 PotatoesNEVER2 months1-2 monthsBrown paper bag outside refrigerator